apache/kyuubi/docs/client/kerberized_kyuubi.md

 </div>

-# Access kerberized Kyuubi with beeline & BI tools
+# Access Kerberized Kyuubi with Beeline & BI Tools

 ## Instructions
-When Kyuubi is secured by kerberos, we can not connect to Kyuubi simply by providing a JDBC url with username and password.
+When Kyuubi is secured by Kerberos, we can not connect to Kyuubi simply by providing a JDBC url with username and password.
 Instead, following steps should be taken.